apereo/cas/docs/cas-server-documentation/installation/JSON-Service-Management.md

 ## Replication

 If CAS is to deployed in a cluster, the service definition files must be kept in sync for all CAS nodes.
 Please [review this guide](Configuring-Service-Replication.html) to learn more about available options.

+## Auto Initialization

+Upon startup and configuration permitting, the registry is able to auto initialize itself from default JSON service definitions available to CAS.
+See [this guide](AutoInitialization-Service-Management.html) for more info.